-After working more than 7 years as Software Engineer I really started to appreciate the three C's rule of career development.
+After working over 7 years as a Software Engineer I really started to appreciate the three C's rule of career development.
 Any job must have at least two of the three C's:

 - Contacts which will help you to find your next engagement.